Solving Satisfiability Modulo Counting for Symbolic and Statistical AI Integration With Provable Guarantees: The Algorithm

-Consider a fixed $\bx_1$ and $\bb_1$, we show the previous condition with high probability renders most $\psi_t$ false in Algorithm \ref{alg:xor-smc}.
-We can prove that the probability is sufficiently low such that \embed will return false with a high probability after examining all $\bx$ and $\bb$.
-The detailed proof is left to the Appendix~\ref{apx:proof_claim2}. \end{proof}
+Consider a fixed $\bx_1$ and $\bb_1$, the previous condition with high probability renders most $\psi_t$ false in Algorithm \ref{alg:xor-smc}.
+We prove that the probability is sufficiently low such that \embed will return false with a high probability after examining all $\bx$ and $\bb$.
+The detailed proof is left in Appendix~A. \end{proof}

-\section{Experiment: Locate Emergency Shelters}
+\section{Experiment 1: Locate Emergency Shelters}

-In this section, we show our \embed~finds better shelter location assignments (more emergency vacate paths) than baseline approaches (in Fig.~\ref{fig:shelter_line}).
-It also needs less computational time (in Table~\ref{tab:shelter}).